Two injured in crash near Brandon

-Two drivers were injured Friday morning during an attempted left turn from 330th Street onto Interstate 380 near Brandon.
+Two drivers were injured Friday morning in a crash at 330th Street and Interstate 380 near Brandon.

-Justin Nosbisch, 42, of Vinton was eastbound on 330th Street in a 2012 Ford Fiesta following a tractor pulling a wagon unit when he began to turn left onto I-380.

-Iowa State Patrol Post 10 wrote in the crash report that the Ford driver “failed to yield” to an oncoming 2015 GMC Sierra that was westbound on 330th Street.
+Justin Nosbisch, 42, of Vinton was eastbound on 330th Street in a 2012 Ford Fiesta following a tractor pulling a wagon unit when he began to turn left onto I-380 and failed to yield to an oncoming 2015 GMC Sierra that was westbound on 330th Street, according to the Iowa State Patrol.

 The GMC driver then struck the Ford’s passenger side, moving both vehicles westward.